|Nutrition Facts (per serving)|

-Cover with plastic wrap and place in the refrigerator for at least two hours before serving (overnight is better).
+Cover with plastic wrap and place in the refrigerator for at least 2 hours before serving (overnight is better).

 Serve over ice in punch glasses and enjoy.

 - The longer you can let the punch chill, the better.
-It's the secret to great tasting sangria because all those flavors marry, including the juices from the fruit slices, and become one complex flavor.
+It's the secret to great-tasting sangria because all those flavors marry, including the juices from the fruit slices, becoming one bigger, more complex flavor.

 - For the red wine, it may be best to go with medium-bodied wine, such as malbec, merlot, or Chianti (or blends that include these grapes).
 They're not so light as to get lost in the punch but also won't dominate it like full-bodied cabernet sauvignons.

-- Fresh lime juice is recommended and there's no reason to skip it since you're already using fresh lime slices.
+- Fresh lime juice is recommended, and there's no reason to skip it since you're already using fresh lime slices.
 To get the 3/4 cup (6 ounces) needed, count on juicing at least six limes.
-The fruits typically yield between 1/2 and 1 ounce, so have a few extra on hand.
+The fruits typically yield between 1/2 and 1 ounce of juice, so have a few extra on hand.

 How Strong Is a Bloody Rum Punch?